Harshbphc/Semi-Supervised-on-CIFAR-100-dataset/README.md

 2. Co-Training

 I have not implemented the algorithm completely because of limited time on GPUs, as it was taking a lot of time to predict all the values of the unlabeled dataset.
 I have taken a part of the unlabeled dataset in each iteration.
 Also I did not run the algorithm until the unlabeled dataset becomes empty due to the same reasons as above.
-However I have written the ideal code in the notebook and the user has to just uncomment the part of the code to run the complete algorithm
+However I have written the ideal code in the notebook and the user has to just uncomment the part of the code to run the complete algorithm.
+(Please change the variable name of len(X_unlabeled) in the for loop and before the for loop while uncommenting.

 I have used two architectures-